tatygrassini/HTML5-Boilerplate-for-Shopify/README.md

 ## Changelog:

+### v0.7 : February 28th 2012
+* HTML5 Boilerplate 3.0 is released, all files updated here where possible to match
+* style.css - cut and paste replace
+* Theme.liquid - updated with the changes to the HEAD detailed in the 2.0 - 3.0 release notes (https://github.com/h5bp/html5-boilerplate/compare/v2.0...v3.0)
+* Plugins.js - cut and paste replace
+* 404.liquid - not updated.
+Newer 404.html didn't add anything whilst inside the shopify system

+### v0.6 : October 20th 2011
+* Normalised the way that the META description & keywords fields are populated.
+If the page is a product or article, the first 150 characters of that pages content is output as the description for that page.
+Otherwise the info entered in the theme settings is used.
+With keywords a product page outputs that products tags into the keywords field, otherwise it's controlled by the keywords variable inside the theme settings.
+* Updated the way the title tag is populated in the Head, took some tips from the Lynda course here ( http://www.lynda.com/home/Player.aspx?lpk4=62998 )

 ### v.0.5 : October 15th 2011
 * Updated product.liquid & index.liquid to fall in line with HTML5.
 This marks the completion of all basic liquid templates.
 * Updated article.liquid, page.liquid & index.liquid to fall into line with the article publishing guidelines from Readability (http://www.readability.com/publishers/guidelines/)